safex/proposals/newnetworkproposal.md

 ## Origins
-The Safe Exchange project's goal is to build a decentralized contract market.
-Originally the community had selected a third party provider that claimed to be cable of supplying the distrubted infrastructure that could host any data that is persistent and has digital integrity including anonymity.
-The selection has been a mistake.
+The Safe Exchange project's goal is to build an anonymous decentralized contract market.
+Originally the community had selected a third party provider that claimed to be capable of supplying the distrubted infrastructure that could host any data that is persistent and has digital integrity including anonymity.
+The choice selection in the opinion of the Safe Exchange developer was a mistake.
 A reliable solution must be sought out.

 Third party activities are completely unpredictable because users can not know what third parties intend to do and also can not know entirely the validity of information that is presented from the third parties.
+Additionally changes to the third party software can cause undesirable damage to the intentions of the Safe Exchange project.

 There are other ways to accomplish an anonymous decentralized contract market let's put our shot on goal.